ogeagla/clj-seh-challenge/README.md

       ;; For nodes which are parents of a provided label, ;;  map the nodes to children of another provided label, ;;  and reduce those children with provided function.
-      ;; In this case, that means: "what containers of writing tools have how many writing tool styles" containers-can-write (lpg/aggregate-nodes-query
+      ;; In this case, that means: "containers of writing tools have how many writing styles?" containers-can-write (lpg/aggregate-nodes-query
                              g
                              {:group-by "contains"